twotogether/city-guides/README.md

 - Includes public transport options.
 - Includes restaurant recommendations.
 Restaurants with no vegetarian options are marked.
 - Ticketed attractions are marked with 🎟.
+- Restaurants and bars are highlighted, for example: `Dishoom`.